mooreniemi/mooreniemi.github.io/_posts/2016-09-08-more-recursion.md

 personally I am happy enough to write iterative code where that's not an option.

 [^1]: If you want to see totally explicit management of a stack check out this bizarre and inadvisable solution I came up with [here](https://github.com/mooreniemi/experiments/blob/master/spec/ifib_spec.rb#L22).
-It is a lot more work/LOC for me to do what the computer can do for me for free.
+It is a lot more work/LOC for me to do what the computer can do for me for 'free', but we won't hit a stack error!